 South Plains College

-GOVT 2305
+GOVT 2306

 SUMMER I 2024

-Federal Government
+Texas Government

+Online course

-Online Course Professor Drew Landry dlandry@southplainscollege.edu
+Professor Drew Landry

+dlandry@southplainscollege.edu

-Levelland Campus, Student Services rm 116 Office Phone Number: (806) 716 - 4032 Office Hours: By appointment only
+Levelland Campus, Student Services, rm 116

+Office Phone Number: (806) 716 - 4032

+Office Hours: By appointment only

 Common Course

 Department: Social Sciences

 Discipline: Government

-Course Number: GOVT 2305
+Course Number: GOVT 2306

-Course Title: Federal Government
+Course Title: Texas Government

 Credit: 3 Lecture, 0 Lab

-This course partially satisfies a core curriculum requirement: Government/Political Science

-Foundational Component Area (070)
+This course partially satisfies a core curriculum requirement: Government/Political Science Foundational Component Area (070)

-Available Formats: Conventional (Fully Face-to-Face), Fully Online, Hybrid, ITV
+Available Formats: Conventional (Fully Face to Face), Fully Online, Hybrid, ITV

 Campus: Levelland, Downtown Center, Plainview

 Textbook: Varies according to instructor.
-Refer to each instructor's instructions for textbook
+(Refer to each instructor's instructions for textbook requirements.

-requirements.

 Course Specific Instructions: Each instructor will attach his/her course with specific instructions.

-Course Description: Origin and development of the U.S. Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties and civil rights.
-Course Objectives addressed: - 1. critical thinking: to include creative thinking, innovation, inquiry, and analysis, evaluation, and synthesis of information. - 2. communication: to include effective development, interpretation and expression of ideas through written, oral and visual communication. - 3. social responsibility: to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities. - 4. personal responsibility: to include the ability to connect choices, actions, and consequences to ethical decision-making.
-Student Learning Outcomes (SLO): Students who have completed this course will:
+Course Description: Origin and development of the Texas constitution, structure and powers of state and local government, federalism and inter-governmental relations, political participation, the election process, public policy, and the political culture of Texas.

+Course Objectives addressed:

+- 1. critical thinking: to include creative thinking, innovation, inquiry, and analysis, evaluation, and synthesis of information. - 2. communication: to include effective development, interpretation and expression of ideas through written, oral and visual communication. - 3. social responsibility: to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities.

+4. personal responsibility: to include the ability to connect choices, actions, and consequences to ethical decision-making.

+Student Learning Outcomes:

+Students who have completed this course will:

-- 1. Explain the origin and development of constitutional democracy in the United States. - 2.
-Demonstrate knowledge of our federal system. - 3.
-Describe separation of powers and checks and balances in both theory and practice. - 4.
-Demonstrate knowledge of the legislative, executive, and judicial branches of the federal government. - 5.
-Evaluate the role of public opinion, interest groups, and political parties. - 6.
-Analyze the election process. - 7.
-Describe the rights and responsibilities of citizens. - 8.
-Analyze issues and policies in U.S. Politics.
+- 1. Explain the origin and development of the Texas constitution. - 2.
+Describe state and local political systems and their relationship with the federal government. - 3.
+Describe separation of powers and checks and balances in both theory and practice in Texas. - 4.
+Demonstrate knowledge of the legislative, executive, and judicial branches of Texas government. - 5.
+Evaluate the role of public opinion, interest groups, and political parties in Texas. - 6.
+Analyze the state and local election process. - 7.
+Identify the rights and responsibilities of citizens. - 8.
+Analyze issues, policies and political culture of Texas.